 (3:16) The process of “inspiration” is the Holy Spirit breathing His words through somebody’s mouth (2 Pet.
 1:21; see also note on Job 32:8) and those words then being written down (see notes on Jer.
 36:32, 4, 11).
 God can inspire a copy that doesn’t match the original (see note on Jer.
 36:32), and He can certainly inspire a translation (see note on Matt.
 2:18).
 Most Christian scholars don’t know what they are talking about in this regard.
 We have “the scripture of truth” (Dan.
 10:21).
 By their own profession, they don’t.

 To begin with, there are several problems with this view:

-- The term “Scripture” in 2 Tim.
+- The term "Scripture" in 2 Tim.
 3:15 and 2 Tim.
 3:16 are two different Greek words.
-The Scriptures Timothy had were referred to as gramma, while in the next verse dealing with inspiration the Greek word graphe is used.
-Gramma, a general term, was diversely translated also as “bill,” “learning,” “letter,” “writing,” and “written.”
+The Scriptures Timothy had are referred to as gramma, while in the next verse dealing with inspiration, the Greek word graphe is used.
+Gramma, a general term, was diversely translated also as "bill," "learning," "letter," "writing," and "written."
 Graphe in turn was consistently translated as Scripture in the KJV.

 - “Is given by” is not in the Greek, but the translators of the KJV and several Reformation Bibles added it to express what the Greek implies.
 "Is given by" obviously refers to the original origin, not subsequent translations.
 It does not affirm "all Scripture is copied by inspiration of God" nor "all Scripture is translated by inspiration of God."